danamini/PioneerRgbAmpMonitor/README.md

 * https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi/driving-matrices

 ## Getting Started

+### Dependencies
+You'll need to get this github project https://github.com/adafruit/rpi-rgb-led-matrix.
+It contains `rgbmatrix.so` which you'll need to copy to the directory you've download this Pioneer python code to.
+The LED-matrix library is (c) Henner Zeller h.zeller@acm.org with GNU General Public License Version 2.0 http://www.gnu.org/licenses/gpl-2.0.txt

+The monitor is also dependent on the Python Image Library (PIL).

+_todo: add pip insttructions and font details_

+### Clone and run the Monitor
 1. Clone the git repo to your Raspberry Pi.
 2. Execute the command: `chmod +x ./run.sh`
 3. Get the IP Address of you Pioneer Receiver and modify the `./run.sh` file.
 4. Start the Monitor by either `./run.sh` or `sudo python AmpApp.py [address of your reciever]`

-You'll need to get this github project https://github.com/adafruit/rpi-rgb-led-matrix.
-It contains `rgbmatrix.so` which you'll need to copy to the directory you've download this Pioneer python code to.

-The LED-matrix library is (c) Henner Zeller h.zeller@acm.org with GNU General Public License Version 2.0 http://www.gnu.org/licenses/gpl-2.0.txt

 ## AmpApp Usage
 ```